paezha/University-AI-Panel/README.md

     only a handful of American companies that offer an “essential” service.

-[^34]: And this refers not only to individuals playing with ChatGPT and
+[^34]: And this refers not only to individuals whose skills are yoked to
-    MidJourney.
+    ChatGPT and MidJourney.
 In 2022, McMaster University operated on revenues of less than [\$843
     million](https://financial-affairs.mcmaster.ca/app/uploads/2023/06/2023-24-Consolidated-Budget-FINAL.pdf)
     (CAD).
 Microsoft, in contrast, operated on revenues of approximately [\$198,000
     millions](https://www.microsoft.com/investor/reports/ar22/) (USD) in
     2022.
-To put things in perspective (and using the average exchange rate of 2022), if McMaster used all of its 2022 revenue to pay Microsoft, that would leave McMaster with zero money and still account for less than *one third of one percent point* of Microsoft’s revenue.
-A mid-sized Canadian university is puny compared to the economic might of Microsoft.
+To put things in perspective (and using the average exchange rate of 2022), if McMaster used *all* of its 2022 revenue to pay Microsoft, that would leave McMaster with zero money and still account for less than *one third of one percent point* of Microsoft’s revenue.
+A mid-sized Canadian university is like an ant compared to the economic boot of Microsoft.

 [^35]: The headline of the 404 Media report was “Google Is Paying Reddit
     \$60 Million for Fucksmith to Tell Its Users to Eat Glue”.